whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 The Haudenosaunee have their beautiful Thanksgiving Address, where they methodically name many kinds of life and give thanks for the gifts of each one.[xxx-kamana 2 nat|p1] Okanagan woman Jeannette Armstrong described how they love other species as brothers and sisters.[xxx-original instructions|armstrong] Potawatomi woman Robin Kimmerer described how humans are the "younger brothers of Creation" and our older nonhuman siblings can teach many gifts of wisdom.[xxx-braiding sweetgrass|skywoman falling]

-I grew up learning to give thanks to God by closing my eyes and trying to ignore my surroundings so I could focus on the prayer.
-I prayed by thinking thoughts in my head, directed to my idea or feeling of God.
-And I thanked my mental idea of God for all the good things in my life.
+I grew up learning to give thanks to God by closing my eyes and ignoring my surroundings to focus on the prayer.
+I prayed by thinking thoughts in my head, directed to my idea of God.
+And I thanked my mental idea of God for all the good things in life.

 Instead of closing my senses and thinking a prayer to my idea of God, I practiced keeping all my senses wide open and giving thanks to all the beings directly for their gifts.
 Instead of just having the feeling of gratitude or giving thanks vaguely, I practiced noticing the practical ways each being helped me or contributed to the web of life all around -- by teaching me something, feeding me or other animals, shading the soil so it would stay moist, and more.
 Paying attention and noticing all the gifts I received was the path to cultivating _a practical, aware gratitude_ for the gifts of life.